Pets Evacuation and Transportation Standards Act

 The Pets Evacuation and Transportation Standards Act (PETS) was a bi-partisan initiative in the United States House of Representatives to require states seeking Federal Emergency Management Agency (FEMA) assistance to accommodate pets and service animals in their plans for evacuating residents facing disasters.
+For pets that are not service animals, states must still follow the laws regarding service animals during a disaster.

-Introduced by Congressmen Tom Lantos (D-California) and Christopher Shays (R-Connecticut) on September 22, 2005, the bill passed the House of Representatives on May 22, 2006, by a margin of 349 to 29.
+Introduced by Congressmen Tom Lantos and Christopher Shays on September 22, 2005, the bill passed the House of Representatives on May 22, 2006, by a margin of 349 to 29.
 Technically an amendment to the Stafford Act, it was signed into law by President George W. Bush on October 6, 2006.
 The bill is now Public Law 109-308.